slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

 Multicultural is by absurdum the true monocultural.
 > *'Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules.' -- George Carlin*

 <!--
-> *'Não há direitos sem obrigações e viceversa.' -- EF* -->
+> *'Não há direitos sem obrigações e viceversa.' -- EF* Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
+-->

 Taxes aren’t a punishment.
 They are a membership fee that 80% of us are voluntarily overpaying.